 Where to get the All-American pressure canner manual

-The most recent version of the All American Pressure Cooker / Canner product manual is 2014, as of January 2019.
+The most recent electronic version (as of June 2020) the All American Pressure Cooker / Canner product manual that we know of is 2014.
 You can verify the date of the manual by looking on the parts price list page in the manual.
 In the 2014 edition, on page 51, the date given is September 2014.

 Problems with previous editions